Contact the GG Archives

 6. Spaces above decks occupied by the ship's machinery or for the working of the vessel.

-7. Light and air and funnel space over the engine and boiler room to the extent that such space is above the upper deck, or the shelter deck, when special request is made by the shipowner to have the space measured.
+7. Light, air, and funnel space over the engine and boiler room to the extent that such space is above the upper deck or the shelter deck when the shipowner makes special requests to have the space measured.

-8. Domes and skylights and companionways (except portion used as a smoking room), and ladders and stairways located in exempted spaces.
+8. Domes, skylights, companionways (except the portion used as a smoking room), ladders, and stairways are in exempted spaces.

 9. Double bottoms for water ballast since March 2, 1895, and other spaces adapted only for water ballast since February 6, 1909.